© Bill Nodrick, Ph.D. and Bev Nodrick, R.S.W. 2008

 your stepchild, you will need to be patient.
 It will help to remind yourself:

 “This is much too important to rush.”
+A reality check: You are quite

 the kind of relationship they would like to have with their stepchild, many